tonimctoni/rustcrawl/README.md

 <!--  - Add logger struct that logs errors.
     - Actually, maybe just print to stdout (or stderr). -->

- - Make sure to use large bloom filter when deploying.

 <!--  - Use atomic counter to count gathered and visited pages.
 Maybe log this every so often.
 Also count css files. -->

- - Document everything (as in, write comments and use rustdoc).
-    - Also comment within functions.

 <!--  - Use box syntax in unique module. -->

- - Test further by using.

 <!--  - Maybe use hyper, reqwest feels clunky. -->

- - Make sure stuff works with only one thread too.
-So far so good.

 <!--  - Remove #![allow(dead_code)]. -->